ARMmbed/mbed-os-5-docs/docs/contributing/guidelines/workflow.md

 ### Ready for integration

-A pull request is ready for merge once all the reviews and tests are complete.
+A pull request is ready for merge after all the reviews and tests are complete.

-Maintainers merge pull requests as they have write access to the main master branch.
+Maintainers merge pull requests because they have write access to the main master branch.
 Pull request integration happens at any time of the day.
 This may be automated in the future.

 - Label: `Ready for merge`.
 - Time: One day.